cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 Keycloak is built in a highly modular manner leveraging SPI for most of the internal components (more about it later in Design section).

-In addition because it provides a set of OOTB screens (login, registration, user self management, administration) it is meant to be customized to look like an integral part of a given application or system.
-Therefore via templates and themes, administrators can customize every aspect of Keycloak UI.
+In addition, because it provides a set of OOTB screens (login, registration, user self management, administration) it is meant to be customized to look like an integral part of a given application or system.
+Therefore, administrators can customize every aspect of Keycloak UI via templates and themes.

-As a highly customizable solution Keycloak provides a whole separate Documentation Guide on [Server Development](https://www.keycloak.org/docs/latest/server_development/) focusing on explaining mentioned themes, templates and SPIs and means to leverage or alter them.
+As a highly customizable solution Keycloak, provides a separate Guide on [Server Development](https://www.keycloak.org/docs/latest/server_development/), focusing on explaining mentioned themes, templates and SPIs and the means to leverage or alter them.

-Few key SPIs and extension mechanisms worth mentioning cover
+A few key SPIs and extension mechanisms worth mentioning cover:
 *   Authentication - allowing to highly alter authentication flow
     *   IdentityBrokering (federation of identities from external authentication sources - eg. SAML/OIDC IdPs)
     *   Required Actions - defining different actions users are meant to perform during authentication